wp-plugins/google-news/readme.txt

 1. Activate the plugin through the Dashboard->Plugins admin menu.
 1. See configuation pages under Dashboard->Settings, Dashboard->Manage and on the widget page.

+Note if you're upgrading from a previous release, there may be some strangeness the first time you edit an old feed.
+Try again and it will work. :-)

 == Screenshots ==

 1. Widget in action under the Prosumer theme.
 Note the mouseover showing additional text from the news item.